 This model has two pages of graphs to look at; the first one shows the Proven Reserves, Produced Oil, price, and production, and r (which combines price and tech slope), while the second one shows just the production.
 The second graph retains the results from previous model runs, allowing you to make comparisons as you make changes to some of the adjustable model parameters.
 If you want to clear this graph, hit the Restore Graphs button.

 3A.
 First, run the model as it is, with the price slope set to 0.05 and the tech slope set to 0.0002.
 Note the time and magnitude of the peak in production.
-Then alter the tech slope or price slope as prescribed, using the new values provided in Canvas.
+Then alter the tech slope or price slope as prescribed, using the new values provided.
 Run the model and compare the peak time and magnitude with the original case (use page 2 of the graph pad).
 Use “sooner” or “later” and “greater” or “smaller” to describe how your alterations changed the timing and magnitude of the peak in production.

 Change in time of peak =

 a) Yes — there are just a few cases in which a peak occurs

 b) No — it is impossible; the best you can do is a broad, low peak that takes a long time to develop.